sullivannicole/grav-waves/README.md

 # Background

-This repo contains code to stand-up a database in GCP with data for gravitational wave merger detections since 2015 from the Gravitational Wave Open Science Center (GWOSC).
+This repo contains code that can be run from Google Colab to analyze gravitational wave merger detections since 2015 from the [Gravitational Wave Open Science Center (GWOSC)](https://www.gw-openscience.org/).

 # Steps